tekuonline/opnsense-vpn-monitor/README.md

 ## Docker Hub & CI/CD

-This project includes automated Docker image building and publishing via GitHub Actions:
+This project uses automated Docker image building and publishing via GitHub Actions.
+The latest images are available on Docker Hub at `curiohokiest2e/opnsense-vpn-monitor`.

+### For Users (Using Pre-built Images)

+Simply use the Docker Hub image as shown in the Quick Start section above.
+The image is automatically updated with the latest code changes.

-### Setting up Docker Hub Publishing
+### For Contributors (Setting up CI/CD)

+If you're contributing to this project and want to set up automated publishing:

 1. **Create Docker Hub Repository**:
    - Go to [Docker Hub](https://hub.docker.com) and create a new repository